sguox002/leetcode/review/dp.md

 ```

 ### 413. Arithmetic Slices<br/>
-return the number of arithmetic slices in the array A.
+return the number of arithmetic slices in the array A.<br/>
 dp[i] means the number of arithmetic slices ending with A[i]<br/>
 dp[i]=dp[i-1]+1 if it satisfy arithmetic<br/>
 answer is the accumulation<br/>